SkypLabs/blog.skyplabs.net/_posts/2020-10-02-htb-admirer.md

     - CTF
     - Hack The Box
 ---
-Admirer is an easy Linux-based machine released on the 2nd of May 2020 and reachable on the IP address `10.10.10.187`.
+Admirer is an easy [Hack The Box][htb] Linux-based machine released on the 2nd of May 2020 and reachable on the IP address `10.10.10.187`.

 ![HTB Admirer information card](/assets/images/htb-admirer-info-card.jpg)